chungyang/Information_Retrival/README.md

 The project uses Jackson, its depencies is included in Maven build files.
 As long as you are connected to the internet, the dependencies should be resolved by Maven correctly.

 ### Build
-There are two runnable main classes (Indexer and QueryEngine) and each one has its own pom.xml.
+There are two runnable main classes (queryengine.Indexer and queryengine.QueryEngine) and each one has its own pom.xml.
-To build Indexer,
+To build queryengine.Indexer,
 ```
 mvn -f pom.xml  compile assembly:single
 ```
-To build QueryEngine,
+To build queryengine.QueryEngine,
 ```
 mvn -f pomquery.xml  compile assembly:single
 ```

 ### Run
-To run Indexer,
+To run queryengine.Indexer,
 ```
-java -cp target/Indexer-1.0-SNAPSHOT-jar-with-dependencies.jar Indexer
+java -cp target/queryengine.Indexer-1.0-SNAPSHOT-jar-with-dependencies.jar queryengine.Indexer
 ```
-To run QueryEngine,
+To run queryengine.QueryEngine,
 ```
-java -cp target/QueryEngine-1.0-SNAPSHOT-jar-with-dependencies.jar QueryEngine true 14term.txt 5
+java -cp target/queryengine.QueryEngine-1.0-SNAPSHOT-jar-with-dependencies.jar queryengine.QueryEngine true 14term.txt 5
 ```